creatorsgarten/contentsgarten/.changeset/lovely-cats-shake.md

 'contentsgarten': patch
 ---

-Fixed a big where authorship information is temporarily lost when saving a page.
+Fixed a bug where authorship information is temporarily lost when saving a page.